MarwanMabrouk/LinguaFlip/README.md

 - Expand card lists by using ChatGPT API

 ## Tech Stack
-For the developing the application the MERN Stack has been u
+For developing the application the MERN Stack has been used:

 **Frontend :** React, MaterialUI \
 **Backend :** ExpressJS \